derekliussqf/TransportationProject2025_I24/README.md

 Week 11 Apr.4 - Apr.11
--Go over whole highway and check how many cars are passing over the center datapoint -Clean data of not moving cars and cars that pass over centerline -Segment the highway, calc avg. velocity & vehicle count for each direction -For each time interval, calc the ratio of vehicle goes out  vs. total vehicle , for each exit.
+-Go over whole highway and check how many cars are passing over the center datapoint

+-Clean data of not moving cars and cars that pass over centerline

+-Segment the highway, calc avg. velocity & vehicle count for each direction for each 5 seconds

+-For each time interval, calc the ratio of vehicle goes out  vs. total vehicle , for each exit.